TheEdgesofBen/Youtube-Subscriptions-Feed-Advanced/README.md

 2. Click on Authorize this App to Authorize this App.

-3. Login or select the Google Account that should be used to show the subscription video of that account.
+3. Login or select the Google Account that should be used to show the subscription videos of that account.

     *After that the Web App will call all Videos and create the Subs Feed.
     This progress will go 5 sec - 10 min dependant on the number of possibel Videos.*